 Are There Any Exemptions to the Fair Housing Act?

-Yes, there are exemptions tofair housing laws.
+Yes, there are exemptions to fair housing laws and rules.
 However, these generally don't apply to private landlords.

 A real estate agent and potential homebuyer inside of a modern kitchen